altajvirani/SnapWright/docs/usage-guide.md

 1. **Check Examples**: Look at the generated `examples/` folder
 2. **Review Snippets**: Use code snippets for quick setup
 3. **Verify Structure**: Ensure proper project organization
-4. **Test Step by Step**: Start with simple POM classes first
+4. **Test Step by Step**: Start with simple Page Object classes first

 ## Example Workflows

 ### Workflow 1: New Project Setup

 1. Create PageFactory using command palette
-2. Create your first POM class (e.g., LoginPage)
+2. Create your first Page Object class (e.g., LoginPage)
-3. Add POM class to PageFactory using command
+3. Add Page Object class to PageFactory using command
 4. Write your first test using `pfsetup` snippet
-5. Expand with more POM classes as needed
+5. Expand with more Page Object classes as needed

 ### Workflow 2: Adding to Existing Project

 1. Create PageFactory in your test directory
-2. Use command to add existing POM classes
+2. Use command to add existing Page Object classes
 3. Update tests to use global page pattern
-4. Refactor POM classes to import global page
+4. Refactor Page Object classes to import global page
 5. Enjoy cleaner, more maintainable tests